ryanmccauley/tour-checker/README.md

 ## Building

-To deploy this to AWS Lambda, build this program:
+To deploy this to AWS Lambda, add the Discord Webhook URL environmental variable `WEBHOOK_URL` and build this program:

 ```
 GOARCH=amd64 GOOS=linux go build main.go